This post was most recently updated on July 25th, 2021

 Cooked meats, deli meats and cheese are all OK to wrap in beeswax wraps.

-If you are finding your wraps aren’t quite as awesome as they once were, you can refresh them by placing them in a warm over 150C/300F on a tin foil lined tray for 3-5 minutes.
+If you are finding your wraps aren’t quite as awesome as they once were, you can refresh them by placing them in a warm over 150C/300F on an aluminum foil lined baking sheet or cookie tray for 3-5 minutes (you can also use parchment paper or baking paper, just something to stop the wax mixture from getting all over your tray).

-If you feel that it really is too dry, you can paint on a little more of the DIY beeswax wraps mixture before baking.
+If you feel that it really is too dry, and you have some beeswax pellets, jojoba oil and tree resin available, you can paint on a little more of the DIY beeswax wraps mixture before baking.

 What to do with a beeswax wrap when they are old and finished

-Eventually there will be salvaging the wraps and it will be time to make some new ones.
+Eventually there will be salvaging your spent wraps and it will be time to make some new ones.

-If you were clever and used 100% cotton when you made your beeswax wraps, they are totally compostable.
+If you were clever and used 100% cotton fabric when you made your beeswax wraps, they are totally compostable because both cotton and beeswax is compostable.

 You can either